How can we help?

 Q: Can reviewers access reports later?

 A: Yes.
-Completed reviews remain available in the Access Reviews tab and can be exported anytime.
+Completed campaigns remain available under the Completed tab and their reports can be exported anytime.

 Q: Do reviewers need to complete a review in one-shot?